DiUS/pact-workshop-jvm/README.md

 2 actionable tasks: 2 executed

 ```

 Don't forget to stop the dropwizard-provider that is running in the first terminal when you have finished this step.

-Don't forget to stop the dropwizard-provider that is running in the first terminal when you have finished this step.